rmkraus/video-search-and-summarization-devx/.devx/lab_custom/README.md

 ## Tuning Basics

-This excercise will focus on tuning the video chunking.
+This exercise will focus on tuning the video chunking.
 The following table summarizes the expected behavior.

 | Parameter | Typical Values | Impact on Accuracy | Impact on Perf. |